larkeyyammer/ratpoisonrc/README.md

 # ratpoisonrc
-My ratpoison config file, for use on Linux system.
+My ratpoison config file, for use on Linux systems.